32,597+ 5-Star Reviews

 Using Handheld Phones While Driving Is Not Allowed

 Don’t be too caught up with your phone viewing all the sceneries and landscapes you took in every destination in Belarus.
-You can do that during your stopover.
 If you need to navigate on your mobile phone, you can use the hands-free system.
-Your task while holding the steering wheel is to focus on the road traffic and drive.

 Do Not Drive With an Expired License